 Scenarios describing methods for killing cephalopods.

 Killing an animal is not a regulated procedure under Directive 2010/63/EU provided that the general principles outlined in Article 6 and Annexe IV §1 and 2 are followed and a method described in the Table in Annexe IV §3 is employed.
-Alternatively, under Article 6 §4a,b the NCA may grant an exemption based on an assessment that the proposed method is at least as humane as those in Annexe IV §3 or that based on a scientific justification the purpose of the procedure cannot be achieved by methods given in Annexe IV.
+Alternatively, under Article 6 §4a,b the National Competent Authority (NCA) may grant an exemption based on an assessment that the proposed method is at least as humane as those in Annexe IV §3 or that based on a scientific justification the purpose of the procedure cannot be achieved by methods given in Annexe IV.
 However, the Table in Annexe IV §3 does not give any method for killing cephalopods and in the recent European Commission review of the objectives, fitness for purpose and currency of Directive 2010/63/EU the lack of standardised appropriate methods for killing cephalopods was recognised as an omission.
 The only information relevant to killing cephalopods is in Annexe IV §1a and 2 which specifies that methods other than those in the Table in Annexe IV may be used only if the animal is unconscious and killing is completed by one of five methods; proposals for methods compliant with these principles have been published .
 2, 35

 However, unconsciousness, particularly if induced by a general anaesthetic or cranial trauma may not be compatible with the scientific objectives of a project and an inspection of the cephalopod literature identified several methods which would not be compliant with the principles in Annexe IV §1a if used now.
-Four scenarios describing a killing method were included in the survey to obtain the views of the COST FA1301 community on the prospective severity of these methods should a researcher apply for authorisation (or if an exemption under Article 6 §4a,b is saught) to use them.
-Scenarios describing decapitation of an adult squid (28) and mechanical destruction of the brain using a minature captive-bolt in a 1.5Kg octopus (41) were classified as “severe”.
+Four scenarios describing a killing method were included in the survey to obtain the views of the COST FA1301 community on the prospective severity of these methods should a researcher apply for authorisation (or if an exemption under Article 6 §4a,b is sought) to use them.
+Scenarios describing decapitation of an adult squid (28) and mechanical destruction of the brain using a miniature captive-bolt in a 1.5Kg octopus (41) were classified as “severe”.
 It is interesting to note that the Table in Annexe IV §3 identifies decapitation as acceptable for birds (<250g) and rodents (if other methods not possible) and captive bolt as acceptable for larger reptiles (size not specified), rabbits and large mammals.

 The scenario describing killing a hatchling cuttlefish by immersion in formalin without prior anaesthesia was considered to be upper-threshold and hence should not be authorised (see above and Table 2 for definition); a view consistent with previous recommendations.
 2, 35 .